vanessaxuuan/tp/docs/UserGuide.md

 one tutorial group `CS2040S T03` cannot have their tutorial group deleted.

 Examples:
-* `list` followed by `deletetg 2 CS2103T W15-3` deletes the tutorial group `CS2103T W15-3` of the 2nd student in TACH
+* `list` followed by `deletetg 2 CS2103T W15-3` deletes the tutorial group `CS2103T W15-3` of the 2nd student listed
-  (only if the 2nd student had more than one tutorial group).
+in TACH (only if the 2nd student had more than one tutorial group).
 * `find Carmen` followed by `deletetg 1 cs2100 g01` deletes the tutorial group `CS2100 G01` of the 1st student in the
 results of the `find` command (only if the 1st student had more than one tutorial group).